 Who is the Tri-County Regional Planning Commission?

-Serving Clinton, Eaton, and Ingham counties, TCRPC works to meet the region's needs and goals in these four program areas by providing technical assistance to local governments, developing plans and policies, collecting and maintaining geographic data, coordinating intergovernmental solutions, and addressing trends and challenges affecting communities in the Greater Lansing area.
+Tri-County works to meet the region's needs and goals in these areas by providing technical assistance to local governments, developing plans and policies, collecting and maintaining geographic data, coordinating intergovernmental solutions, and addressing trends and challenges affecting communities in the Greater Lansing area.

-TCRPC is designated as the region’s Metropolitan Planning Organization (MPO) to coordinate federally funded transportation projects.
-The Commission is also certified by the U.S. Department of Commerce as the Economic Development District to facilitate federally funded economic development programs and initiatives, particularly in public infrastructure, in support of business locations and expansions.
+Tri-County is designated as the region’s Metropolitan Planning Organization (MPO) to coordinate federally funded transportation projects and planning.
+We are also certified by the U.S. Department of Commerce, Economic Development Administration as the Economic Development District (EDD) to facilitate federally funded economic development programs and initiatives, particularly in public infrastructure, in support of business locations and expansions.

 The Tri-County Regional Planning Commission's Board of Commissioners includes 19 voting representatives from the region’s three counties, the City of Lansing, the region’s largest population municipalities, road and transit agencies, and the Michigan Department of Transportation.
 You can find more information about membership here.